 As a result, businesses would pass the exchange fees and transaction costs on to consumers.
 Companies would have a tougher time accessing to debt, which means they would likely have to pay higher interest rates — another expense they would pass on to consumers.
 This would result in a laundry list of economic challenges for the US, with rapid inflation being particularly difficult to curb amid the rising costs.

 In short, strengthening the yuan by backing it with gold would very likely weaken the dollar and quickly lead to a decline in our standard of living.
+And these gold price predictions for next 5 years show how the price of gold might rise.

 How serious is China about its e-yuan and about pushing the dollar off its throne?
 Only time will tell, but when you’re looking at China hoarding gold, keep in mind the golden rule throughout history: He who has the gold makes the rules.